maahirjain/matrix-viz/README.md

 - Stores 3D transform data across various interactions
 - Responsive to various devices

+## Documentation
+You can access TypeDoc documentation for the project [here](https://maahirjain.github.io/matrix-viz/docs/).

 ## Behind the Scenes
 Here is a sketch of how the linear transformations associated with the input matrix are computed:

 The input matrix is first compared against some common matrix forms associated with scaling, shears, reflections, and projections – specifically, the following, where $*$ represents any real number.

 ### 2 x 2
 $\begin{bmatrix}* & 0 \\ 0 & *\end{bmatrix}, \quad \begin{bmatrix}1 & * \\ * & 1\end{bmatrix}$

 ### 3 x 3
 $\begin{bmatrix}* & 0 & 0\\ 0 & * & 0 \\ 0 & 0 & *\end{bmatrix}, \quad \begin{bmatrix}1 & * & 0\\ * & 1 & 0 \\ 0 & 0 & 1\end{bmatrix}$

 If the input matrix $M$ is not in one of these forms, its [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) $M = U\Sigma V^T$ is computed.